 Dr Reese is a General Dentist, and has been providing comprehensive orthodontic treatment to his patients for over 25 years.
 He has a vast amount of knowledge and experience treating all types of orthodontic problems - from the most simple cases to very complex cases.

 Gone are the days of routinely extracting teeth for the correction of orthodontic crowding.
 Today’s orthodontic treatment philosophies involve using arch development appliances to create space for crowded teeth.
 Yes, extracting permanent teeth is still sometimes necessary for certain cases, but it is definitely not the norm and only done when absolutely necessary.
 This treatment philosophy results in broad, beautiful smiles and very pleasing lateral profiles.
-In many instances, Dr. Reese and Dr. Crawford uses a two-phase treatment approach.
+In many instances, Dr. Reese and Dr. Crawford use a two-phase treatment approach.
 Phase I is used between the ages of 5 and 12 to correct habits such as tongue thrusting and thumb sucking.
 It also addresses constricted airways due to swollen adenoids or tonsils, mouth breathing or snoring problems, a bad bite relationship, and bone problems such as narrow or underdeveloped jaws.
 Phase II of treatment usually occurs between the ages of 12 and 14.
-This is when braces are used to straighten the teeth and accomplish finalize bite positioning.
+This is when braces are used to straighten the teeth and accomplish and finalize bite positioning.
 This phase normally takes between 18 and 24 months.
 Not all children will need this two phase treatment approach, but for those that do, early diagnosis and treatment is most beneficial.